FairwindsOps/rbac-lookup/README.md

 # rbac-lookup

-This is a simple project that allows you to easily find roles and cluster roles attached to any user, service account, or group name.
+This is a simple project that allows you to easily find Kubernetes roles and cluster roles bound to any user, service account, or group name.
+Binaries are generated with goreleaser for each release for simple installation.

 ## Usage